How Disney could be facing a lot more than a lost summer

 But some experts ask whether issues like reopening dates and immediate financial impact miss a larger point, saying the world has changed so dramatically that Disney’s all-in bet on in-person gatherings is fundamentally flawed.
 With cases probably coming in waves around the country for the foreseeable future, they say the answer is not as simple as waiting out the bad news.
 A more bedrock shift needs to happen.

-“This is about Disney needing to find a new way to do business that doesn’t require a lot of people to be in one place,” said Greif & Co’s Lloyd Greif, a Los Angeles-based investment banker who closely tracks Disney.
+“This is about Disney needing to find a new way to do business that doesn’t require a lot of people to be in one place,” said Greif & Co.’s Lloyd Greif, a Los Angeles-based investment banker who closely tracks Disney.
 “They need to be making those contingency plans right now.”

 The company thus far has made very few investments in virtual reality, gaming and companies centered on home-based entertainment.
-While global rivals like Chinese giant Tencent have made major investments in live-streamers since the pandemic began, Disney has largely stayed out of the game, instead putting their hope in the idea that people soon will feel comfortable returning to public spaces.
-In their public comments executives have emphasized not a virtual pivot but the company’s value upon a return to public gatherings.
+While global rivals like Chinese giant Tencent have made major investments in live-streaming since the pandemic began, Disney has largely stayed out of the game, instead putting its hope in the idea that people soon will feel comfortable returning to public spaces.
+In their public comments, executives have emphasized not a virtual pivot but the company’s value upon a return to public gatherings.

-“[W]e believe people will resume familiar activities once this crisis ends,” executive chairman Bob Iger said during an analyst conference call in May "They miss doing the things they enjoy, things that make them feel happy and connected with family and friends, whether it’s going to movie theaters to see our films, or visiting our theme parks around the world, or watching live sports on ESPN.”
+“[W]e believe people will resume familiar activities once this crisis ends,” Executive Chairman Bob Iger said during an analyst conference call in May.
+"They miss doing the things they enjoy, things that make them feel happy and connected with family and friends, whether it’s going to movie theaters to see our films, or visiting our theme parks around the world, or watching live sports on ESPN.”

 Greif noted this is a problem, with the company waiting on a vaccine it can’t create and a consumer psychology it can’t control.
 Disney Plus, he said, represents a positive step, but is not on the cutting edge and has no expectation of profitability until at least 2023.